What is the Main Method of Heat Transfer in a Microwave?

 Another danger of overheating is the potential for explosions.
 When certain substances are heated beyond a specific temperature, they can undergo a reaction that causes an explosion.
 These explosions can be highly destructive and can release toxic gases into the environment.
 This poses a significant threat to human life as well as the environment, which can become contaminated with hazardous substances.

-Read more: Best Black Friday Microwave Deals Lowed
+Read more: Best Microwave For Green Beans

 Overheating can also cause equipment failure, resulting in costly repairs and downtime.
 Excessive heat can cause parts to distort, rupture, or even melt, leading to irreparable damage.
 This can disrupt production schedules and lead to significant financial losses, particularly in industries that rely heavily on equipment.